nishanthprakash/C-codeSearchEngine/README.md

 	5. cleaner.py - cleans all generated data for fresh processing

+	5. parse_checker.py - does a final check if all the codedata generated parses properly.

+IMPORTANT:

-IMPORTANT: The assumption is the codes given parse successfully, i.e. they are syntactically correct  (failing which this doesn't parse it or use it in the search engine).
+	1. The assumption is the codes given parse successfully, i.e. they are syntactically correct  (failing which this doesn't parse it or use it in the search engine).

+	2. Use the utility dos2unix to remove carriage returns etc. which will be considered syntax errors in the parser.

+USAGE:

+STEPS:

+INDEX GENERATION:

+	1. Run the xlreader.py which outputs filelist in files

+	1a.
+Run the utility 'dos2unix' for file conversions on all the codes extracted in the folder codedata

+	1b.
+Run parse_checker.py to verify that all the codedata now can be parsed properly (OPTIONAL)

+	2. Feed this to dataFeeder.py as arguement and run dataFeeder which feeds data to hashgen.py

+SEARCH:

+	Give your code stub file as arg to codeSearch.py and run it.
+It will look for a match

+CLEANING:

+	Run cleaner.py to clean all generated code on finishing